 Pay Per Click for Marketing Research

 Yesterday we met with an advertising company in Denver and discussed the role of pay per click in the context of an Advertiser’s broader marketing plans.
 The meeting began with a great presentation by Heather Lutze (if you haven’t seen her show, then you’re missing out).
 Following the presentation, several of us fielded questions.
 One related to the proper steps of commencing a Search Engine Marketing (SEM) effort and whether it pays to delay the process with pay per click (PPC).
-My reply was that pay per click, if managed properly, by definition results in a measurable positive return on ad spending.
-Of course that’s great for any Advertiser, but many marketing managers overlook the other potential benefits of using pay per click advertising to methodically test keyword lists, website content, and website design, in advance of any on-page SEO design, or SEO link building efforts.
+My reply was that PPC, if managed properly, by definition results in a measurable positive return on ad spending.
+Of course that’s great for any Advertiser.
+But many marketing managers overlook the other potential benefits of using pay per click advertising to methodically test keyword lists, website content, and website design, in advance of any on-page SEO design, or SEO link building efforts.

 In this sense, advertising agencies and marketing managers should think of pay per click advertising as a form of self-funding marketing research.